NeerajHazarika/Face-Mask-Detection/README.md

 </div>

-# What is Face Mask Detection ?
+# 😷 What is Face Mask Detection ?
 Face mask detection is an AI based technology that analyzes a video stream to detect and recognize a face mask worn by an individual person or a crowd of people.

-# Frameworks and Libraries
+# :warning: Frameworks and Libraries
 - [OpenCV](https://opencv.org/about/) (Open Source Computer Vision Library) : It is an open source computer vision and machine learning software library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.
 Being a BSD-licensed product, OpenCV makes it easy for businesses to utilize and modify the code.
 - [Keras](https://keras.io/about/) : It is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.
 It was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result as fast as possible is key to doing good research.
 - [MobileNet V2](https://keras.io/api/applications/mobilenet/) : It is a lightweight pre-trained model available in Keras Applications; used as a base model for our transfer learning
 - [OpenCV DNN Face Detector](https://caffe.berkeleyvision.org) : Caffe-based Single Shot-Multibox Detector (SSD) model used to detect faces

-# Purpose of face mask detection
+# :star: Purpose of face mask detection
 - Check Individuals And Crowds Wearing Masks In Public
 - Use Digital Screens To Remind Visitors To Wear Masks
 - Alert Staff When No Masks Are Detected

-# Usage and Application
+# 😄 Usage and Application
 - **Taxis** : Because cars usually have very limited space especially when travelling with multiple people, there is no option to keep the standard 1,5 m distance.
 Thus enforcing masks is important for minimizing the threat of spreading infection.
 - **Corporate Buildings** : With many office buildings opening up and employees coming back to work, face mask detection can be used to maintain a safe environment for everyone.
 The mask detection system can send alerts or reminders to those not complying.
 - **Public Transport** : Wearing face masks in public transport will be mandatory in many parts of the world.
 Public transport organizations can use the software to automate the checking process with very little resources needed and with efficiency.